 I was left scrambling for décor vendors up to 2 weeks prior to the wedding and being force to settle on one whose work I hadn’t seen before and had to trust that they would be able to execute all the Pintrest ideas I had in mind.
 My wedding was beautiful (but do I say), but if I had to do it over, I would have secured all my vendors earlier than I did!

 Lesson 4: Budget Makes the World Go Round

-I am lucky that I have an amazing mother in law who planned for the portion after our wedding – that’s the activities, including safaris and accommodation.
-So if you are planning to bring additional people, you might want to look into presenting options for them to keep themselves busy while you are finalizing the wedding plans or enjoying your honeymoon.
+I am lucky to have an amazing mother in law who helped by planning the family vacation we took together right after our wedding – that is the activities, including safaris and accommodation.
+So if you are considering extending your wedding invitations to your friends and families abroad, you might want present options for them to keep themselves busy while you are finalizing the wedding plans and\or enjoying your honeymoon.

 All things considered, the whole trip was a major success.
 The mishaps were minor and fixable.
 My husband and I were able to fulfill a promise we had made to my parent.
 I was able to share with him a part of my culture and that was the best part of it all.
 I hope your weddings are magical!